stencila/website/content/blog/2020-09-20-register-now-for-stencila-community-call-thur-24-sept-2020/index.md

 ---
 The next Stencila webinar will take place this Thursday 24 Sept at 12pm PDT (3pm EDT / 8pm BST / 7am on 25 Sept NZST).

-We will be presenting, and getting feedback on, the Stencila Schema <https://github.com/stencila/schema> a set of extensions to schema.org in support of structured, semantic & executable research documents.
+We will be presenting, and getting feedback on the Stencila Schema <https://github.com/stencila/schema>.
+A set of extensions to schema.org in support of structured, semantic & executable research documents.

 This call is open to everyone and we'd love to have you join with our awesome panelists!